regoclint/prac/Notes.md

 Hashing is a one-way function where data is mapped to a fixed-length value.
 Hashing is primarily used for authentication.
 For passwords but not that safe.
 Salting is an additional step during hashing, typically seen in association to hashed passwords, that adds an additional value to the end of the password that changes the hash value produced.
     This is better for password storage.
 Eg. bcrypt and scrypt.
+Emails are encrypted and passwords are hashed.
 SHA-256 vs MD5 checksums
-    Both are hashing algos which are used to check file integrity.
+    Both are hashing algos which are used to check file3 integrity.
     SHA-256 https://www.baeldung.com/sha-256-hashing-java
         Secure Hash algorithm is 256 bit
     MD5 is 128 bit and hence faster but less secure